hbagchi/kubernetes-node.js-gcp/README.md

    You can also create this cluster from the Google Cloud Console.
 I have used 'g1-small' machines.
 Other larger machine type is also fine.

 7. Deploy the catalog image v1 version to GCP kubernetes cluster.
 Your current directory should be 'catalog-service/'.
-Verify the image path in the yaml file.
+   Edit the image path in the yaml file to reflect your images.

    ```
    kubectl apply -f catalog_deployment.yml